 Our financial capital includes our monetary resources, which have been contributed by our investors and are being enhanced through our business activities, which is embedded in our business model.
-With the onset of the COVID-19 pandemic, Group performance in the year under review was significantly impacted.
-Our Manufactured Capital is a mix of building, Property, Plant and Equipment, Branch network and IT equipment that support our value creation process.
+The company concluded year 2021/22 with remarkable results despite the disruptions available in the market.
+This showcases adoptability of our business model.
+The management carefully mange value creation activity within the business model in order to bring superior results during 2021/22.
+Our Manufactured Capital is a mix of its Building, Property Plan and Equipment, Branch network, IT equipment that support our value creation process.